isomerpages/moe-beaconpri/_beacon-experiential-learning/Teaching & Learning Programmes/Mother Tongue Language.md

 ---
 ### Mother Tongue Language

-The&nbsp;Mother Tongue Language (MTL) Department offers the following languages in our school.
+The Mother Tongue Language (MTL) Department offers the following languages in our school.

 *   Chinese Language
 *   Malay Language